barracudanetworks/ngf-azure-templates/CGF-Custom-HA-1NIC-AS-ELB-ILB-STD/README.md

 Note: The username to login to the appliance is root and the password is the one you have configured on Azure portal while deploying the VM.
 Also a forward for TCP/807 and TCP-UDP/691 endpoints will be created automatically when you deploy this VM.
 Click here for more details.

-Note: Please be patient on the latest 8.3.0 release provisioning may take a while and until it completes you will get "access denied" until this completes.If boot diagnostics is enabled you can view the log to monitor progress.
+Note: Please be patient on the latest 8.x and 9.x release provisioning may take a while and until it completes you will get "access denied" until this completes.If boot diagnostics is enabled you can view the log to monitor progress.

 ## Post Deployment Configuration

-Starting with version 8.0 of the CGF you have a ILB probe rule called 'CLOUD-LB-PROBE' ready to go in the rulebase.
+Starting with versions 8.x and 9.x of the CGF you have a ILB probe rule called 'CLOUD-LB-PROBE' ready to go in the rulebase.
 You only need to activate it.
 You can also limit traffic to only come from the Microsoft Azure Virtual IP 168.63.129.16 for additional security.
 In older version, you need to create manually a firewall *App Redirect* rule for ILB Probe traffic.
 The connection will use the port you indicated during template deployment and it will originate from 168.63.129.16 and can be redirected to any service running locally on CGF (e.g. 127.0.0.1:450 for firewall authentication service or 127.0.0.1:691 for CGF TINA VPN)

 ![Example firewall probe redirection rule](images/ProbeFirewallRule.png)

-For more information on App Redirect rule consult Barracuda Campus: [How to Create an App Redirect Access Rule](https://campus.barracuda.com/product/cloudgenfirewall/doc/96026195/)
+For more information on App Redirect rule consult Barracuda Campus: [How to Create an App Redirect Access Rule](https://campus.barracuda.com/doc/98210201/)

-It is also recommended you harden management access by enabling multifactor or key authentication and by restricting access to management interface using Management ACL: [How to Change the Root Password and Management ACL](https://campus.barracuda.com/product/cloudgenfirewall/doc/96026575/)
+It is also recommended you harden management access by enabling multifactor or key authentication and by restricting access to management interface using Management ACL: [How to Change the Root Password and Management ACL](https://campus.barracuda.com/doc/98210587/)

 ## Template Parameters
 | Parameter Name | Description